pnxenopoulos/awpy/README.md

 We welcome any contributions from the community, no matter the skill-level.
 You can visit our [issue page](https://github.com/pnxenopoulos/awpy/issues) to see what issues are still open, the [Awpy project](https://github.com/users/pnxenopoulos/projects/5) for a different view of project priorities, or you can message us on Discord.
 Some examples of where you can make a difference are in documentation, quality assurance, developing new features, or creating unique content with Awpy.
 You can see more examples of community content [here](https://awpy.readthedocs.io/en/latest/projects.html).
 If you are interested in contributing to Awpy, learn more [here](https://github.com/pnxenopoulos/awpy/blob/main/CONTRIBUTING.md).

 > [!TIP]
 > We are happy to walk through those that want to contribute, no matter your skill level.
 There are a diverse set of ways one can contribute to Awpy.
-We welcome first-time contributors.
+We welcome first-time contributors!

+> [!IMPORTANT]
+> If you use Awpy, we'd love if you could link back to our repo!

 ## Acknowledgments